medic/cht-docs/content/en/core/overview/architecture.md

 ### CHT Sync

 A suite of tools for extracting and normalizing data from the Core Framework's CouchDB, and rendering the data in analytics dashboards to visualize key data for a CHT deployment.
-Read more detail in [cht-sync GitHub repository](https://github.com/medic/cht-sync).
+Read more detail on the [CHT Sync overview page]({{< relref "core/overview/data-flows-for-analytics/cht-sync" >}}) and the  [cht-sync GitHub repository](https://github.com/medic/cht-sync).

-#### Logstash and PostgREST

-[Logstash](https://www.elastic.co/logstash/) streams data from CouchDB and forwards it to [PostgREST](https://postgrest.org/en/stable/) which provides REST endpoints to store the data in the PostreSQL database.

-#### PostgreSQL

-A free and open source SQL database used for analytics queries.
-See more at the [PostgreSQL](https://www.postgresql.org) site.

-#### DBT

-[DBT](https://www.getdbt.com/) is used to ingest raw JSON data from the postgres database and normalize it into a relational schema to make it much easier to query.

-#### Superset

-[Apache Superset](https://superset.apache.org/) is a free an open source platform for creating data dashboards.
+### CHT Watchdog

+Monitoring and alerting for the CHT Core Framework to ensure CHWs are able to deliver care without interruption cause by server downtime.
+Read more detail on the [CHT Watchdog overview page]({{< relref "core/overview/watchdog" >}}) and the  [CHT Watchdog GitHub repository](https://github.com/medic/cht-watchdog).

 ## Client